How Many Days to Spend in Yosemite

 - Hat: baseball hat, warm beanie

 - Hiking boots – A good pair of hiking boots is key.
 In spring the rocky trails can be wet & slippery or even covered in snow.
-Good traction and a waterproof/resistant material are key to keep from slipping and feet from getting cold/wet.
+Good traction and a waterproof/resistant material are key to prevent slipping and keep feet from getting cold/wet.
 We both hiked in Merrell.
 I’ve had mine for over 5 years and am due for a new pair because the traction is wearing.
 My son’s new Merrell Moabs stood up to the test of him walking through running water & deep puddles.

 - Wool socks